rdotzlaw/University-Projects/README.md

 #### [Study Buddy](https://github.com/kdotzlaw/StudyBuddy)

-A full stack accademic tracking app built in a five member team.
+A full stack academic tracking app built in a five member team.

 I worked on the API design and documentation along with the backend Flask webserver.